sudheera96/Group-4--Hunt-game/README.md

 ## Cons

 User must register into game with email ID.
+Until user won't register he/she are uneligible to play the game.

 ## Administrator Roles in Application
 * Access to all information including app settings